thomasgermain/vr900-connector/README.md

 <b>Please note that the project is still in beta state, it means  I may do some (un)intentional breaking changes</b>

+Python 3.5+

-For now, the connector is ony able to read data from the system, it only handles only one heating system (one serial number).
-I cannot test more than that since I only have heating system at home
+For now, the connector is ony able to read data from the system (but it's planned to be able to alter system as well), it only handles only one heating system (one serial number).
+I cannot test more than that since I only have heating system at home.

 ## Install
 ```bash